Preparing your appeal

 Comparable properties do not have to exactly match your property.
 Look for sales that are most similar, note their differences, and identify superior and inferior property features.
 This comparison process should enable you to determine whether your property would sell for more than or less than the price paid for each selected sale, leading you to a market value estimate.

 According to State law, the Assessor must base assessed valuations as of January 1st of each assessment year.
-For example, if you are appealing a 2009 assessment year valuation, for taxes payable in 2010, the valuation date at issue is January 1, 2009.
+For example, if you are appealing a 2019 assessment year valuation, for taxes payable in 2020, the valuation date at issue is January 1, 2019.
 From a market timing standpoint, the Board gives comparable sales occurring closest to this date most weight.
+Sales that occurred before the valuation date are preferred.